xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/object-model.md

 - When the class declares one or more virtual functions, each object contains a `vptr` that points to the `vtable` of its class.
 The compiler needs to ensure that the correct `vptr` is used if object slicing occurs, such as an object of a base class is initialized with an object of a derived class.

 - When the class is derived from an inheritance chain in which one or more base classes are virtual, each object contains the information about the location of the object of its virtual base class.
 The compiler needs to initialize the virtual base class pointer or offsest if object slicing occurs, such as an object of a base class is initialized with an object of a derived class.

+### Destructor

+The destructor of class `T` is a special member function that is called when the lifetime of an object ends.

+The destructor for class `T` is trivial if the destructor is not user-provided, the destructor is not virtual, the direct base classes of `T` have trivial destructors, and non-static data members of class type have trivial destructors.

+#### Order of Destruction

+- The `vptr` is reset with the address of the virtual table of the class.
+- The user-defined destructor is executed.
+- The destructors of the member class objects, if exist, are invoked in the reverse order of their declaration.
+- The immediate base class destructors must be invoked in the reverse order of base class declaration.
+- The virtual base class destructors must be invoked in the reverse order of their construction.
+The constructors shouldn't be invoked unless the class object represents the most-derived class.

 ### Program Transformation Semantic